 Door lock system: The hotel door lock system is the most common type of security.
-It includes several components such as card access with RFID cards, magnetic stripe readers (MSTR), intelligent door locks, biometric fingerprint detectors, keypads, etc. The door lock system is responsible for detecting if a person is authorized to enter.
+It includes card access with RFID cards, magnetic stripe readers (MSTR), intelligent door locks, biometric fingerprint detectors, keypads, etc. The door lock system detects if a person is authorized to enter.

-Perimeter hotel security: Perimeter security helps prevent outsiders from entering the property by checking their ID cards before giving them access to the property.
+Perimeter hotel security: Perimeter security helps prevent outsiders from entering the property by checking their ID cards before giving them access.
 The perimeter guard contains all vehicles that enter your parking lot or garage with their license plate numbers and documents to verify they are allowed on your premises.

 Guest management system (GMS): This system helps hotel staff manage guests from check-in to check-out by providing real-time booking details and other information so staff can provide excellent service without repeatedly asking guests.